astronomer/docs/learn/dags.md

 ## What is a DAG?

-In Airflow, a DAG is a data pipeline or workflow defined in Python code.
-DAGs are the main organizational unit in Airflow.
-They contain a collection of tasks with defined dependencies between them that you want to execute on a schedule.
+A **DAG** is a **directed acyclic graph**, a mathematical structure consisting of nodes and edges.
+In Airflow, a DAG represents the unit of one data pipeline or workflow.
+Within an Airflow DAG, each node represents a task and each edge represents a dependency between tasks.
 Each DAG has a unique `dag_id`.

 The mathematical properties of DAGs make them useful for building data pipelines: